 Are you having trouble concentrating, fatigue or other unexplained illnesses?

 It could be a sign that you are experiencing autoimmune symptoms that may be a result of your breast implants.
-If your symptoms have not resolved on their own and/or you haven’t been able to successfully manage your symptoms with other medical treatments, you may want to consider removing your implants.
-If you suspect that your autoimmune symptoms or “breast implant illness” are directly linked to your breast implants, you may want to discuss getting your implants removed with a plastic surgeon that is experienced at removing problem implants.
-While there is very limited research establishing a connection between breast implants and autoimmune symptoms, thousands of women have reported improvements in their symptoms after removal.
-You can read about another woman’s experience with breast implant illness here.
+If other possible causes have been eliminated by testing, your symptoms have not resolved on their own, and/or you haven’t been able to successfully manage your symptoms with other medical treatments, you may want to consider removing your implants.
+If you suspect that your autoimmune symptoms or “breast implant illness” are directly linked to your breast implants, you may want to discuss getting your implants removed with a plastic surgeon who is very experienced at removing problem implants.
+There is now clear scientific evidence establishing a connection between breast implants and autoimmune symptoms, and research shows that most women report significant improvements in their symptoms after removal.
+You can read about another woman’s experience with breast implant illness here, and you can read about the recent research here.

 Are you concerned about the possibility of BIA-ALCL?
 Have you developed a lump or swelling around your implant?